Nexirift/.github/profile/README.md

 ### API Server
 Our API server is called spark!
 Currently, we do not have the repository public as we are still developing it.

+#### Admin Panel
+Our admin panel uses an extra API server called Galaxy.
+Similar to the Spark server, this is not public yet.

 ### Relays
 We plan to have relays that connect to Mastodon and Atproto instances.
 This has not been started yet.